I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_pmc.md

 ## Members

-`_PM_SUPPORT`

-`DeviceSpecificInitialization`
+`Version`

-Indicates when 1 that the device requires a special initialization.
-For more information about this value, see the <i>PCI Local Bus Specification</i>.
+Contains a 3-bit integer that indicates the version of the <i>PCI Power Management Interface Specification </i>that the device complies with.
+For a list of values that can be assigned to this member, see the <i>PCI Local Bus Specification</i>.

 `PMEClock`